fltk/fltk/README.Cairo.txt

       to automatically making possible the use of a Cairo context in any FLTK window.

-    This feature must be enabled with 'configure --enable-cairoext' or the CMake option FLTK_OPTION_CAIRO_EXT:BOOL=ON (Default: OFF).
+    This feature must be enabled explicitly with the CMake option FLTK_OPTION_CAIRO_EXT:BOOL=ON (Default: OFF).

-(4) A new Cairo demo that is available in the test subdirectory.
+(4) A Cairo demo program in the test subdirectory.

 For more details, please have a look to the doxygen documentation, in the Modules section.